 Our workers’ compensation insurance gives your employees statutory protection

 Workers’ compensation insurance is a form of statutory insurance that protects employees in the event of accidents or occupational diseases.
-As an employer, you need to take out insurance for any employees whose wages exceed EUR 1,300 per year.
+As an employer, you need to take out insurance for your employees if the wages and salaries you pay or you have agreed to pay for the work exceed EUR 1,300 in total per calendar year.
 Employers’ duty to take out insurance is based on the Workers’ Compensation Act.
 The employees' group life insurance is administered together with the workers' compensation insurance.

 Workers’ compensation insurance is a form of mandatory insurance for the time spent at work, which protects your employees and their families.
 In addition to medical treatment expenses, the policy pays out, for example, a per-diem allowance for the period of disability and, in the case of permanent disability, a disability pension.

 Being injured at work or getting an occupational disease can lower your employee’s ability to work.
-Our insurance guarantees the best possible treatment for your employee through Pohjola Hospital or our other medical partners.
+Our insurance guarantees the best possible treatment for your employee through our medical partners.
 We help your employee to get better and return to work with the aim of minimising the costs incurred by your business.

 Who is covered by workers’ compensation insurance?

 All of your employees and office holders as well as any partners and shareholders who work for your business must be covered by your workers’ compensation insurance policy.

 If you are an entrepreneur, you are not required by law to take out occupational accident and occupational disease insurance.
 If you have a self-employed person’s pension insurance policy, you can insure your operations with Self-employed person's accident insurance.

 A family member living with you and working as an employee in your company is covered by the statutory occupational accident and occupational disease insurance.
 If they are not in an employment relationship, they can take out a Health Insurance policy meant for a private individual.